-- 1.2 Anyone serving the Church in ministry, which includes a lay employee, or volunteer, who has reasonable grounds to suspect that a minor or vulnerable adult has suffered or may be suffering from sexual abuse on the part of a clergy, religious, lay employee, or volunteer, or who receives an allegation of such sexual abuse of a minor or vulnerable adult, has an obligation to report it to the Office of the Bishop through the Diocesan Contact Person. - 1.3 All allegations of sexual abuse or misconduct are to be made to Dr. Janelle Charles-Williams.
+- 1.2 Anyone serving the Church in ministry or in any institution, which includes a lay employee, or volunteer, or is a student at a Catholic institution, and who has reasonable grounds to suspect that a minor or vulnerable adult has suffered or may be suffering from sexual abuse on the part of a clergy, religious, teacher, lay employee, or volunteer, or another student, or who receives an allegation of such sexual abuse of a minor or vulnerable adult, has an obligation to report it to the Office of the Bishop through the Diocesan Contact Person. - 1.3 All reports or allegations of sexual abuse or misconduct are to be made to Dr. Janelle Charles-Williams.
 The Diocesan Contact Person, upon receiving a report of sexual abuse, contacts the Administrator or Pastor, (if abuse involves church personnel), the Principal, (if within the school environment) or the Head of Institution where the alleged abuse took place within 24 hours of that report and no later than 48 hours.
 The Contact person should then notify the Bishop or his designate of the alleged abuse.
-If the person accused is the pastor or administrator, the report is made by the Diocesan Contact Person directly to the Bishop or his delegate.
+If the person accused is the pastor or administrator, the principal or the head of a catholic institution, the report is made by the Diocesan Contact Person directly to the Bishop or his delegate.
 This should be followed immediately by a formal written report.
+In the event that an allegation as been reported to the Principal, he/she is obliged to immediately inform the Diocesan Contact Person.